gryphonai/apache-armor/README.md

 This Ansible role provides an easy way to harden your Apache webserver.

 You can apply it as is immediately, as the default settings are good enough to start.
-Tailor the hardening process to your needs by enabling further options.
+You can also tailor the hardening process to your needs by enabling further options.

 - [Should I harden my webserver ?](#should-i-harden-my-webserver-)
 - [Requirements](#requirements)